varnish/zipnish/README.md

   Represents a request path, contains one or more spans.

-  - Span
-    Span represents an RPC.
+  - Span represents an RPC.
 It has,

     - **spanId** representing itself.
     - **parentId** representing parent spanId.
     - **traceId** linking it to the trace.